dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-06-09-big-batches-reality-distortion.md

 So, how does this compare to a small failure?
 Well, if facing a big failure is quite difficult, facing a small failure is much less difficult.

-And here's a plot twist.
+And here's the plot twist.
 You thought that this post is a life lesson, while actually it's a life lesson AND a story about small batches 😊

 We, as humans, work in systems (organizations) which are susceptible to the same effect.
-Big batches inherently carry big risks, which often lead to big failures, which are often not recognized as such, since the emotional burden that they present us with can lead to distortion of the real results and not being sincere with learnings.
+Big batches inherently carry big risks, which often lead to big failures.
+And these failures are often not recognized as such, since the emotional burden, that they present us with, can lead to seeing the real results through rose-colored glasses and this can hide the learnings essential for progress.
 There's also another thing here at play.
 People in charge of a big failure will be even more incentivized to distort the results since it's not just emotional burden that they have to face, but also it's their job that's at stake.

 > "It is difficult to get a person to understand something when their salary depends upon his not understanding it" - Upton Sinclair